-There is a copious amount of extra data assocated with images (metadata), beyond the actual image pixels.
+There are copious amounts of extra data assocated with images (metadata), beyond the actual image pixels.
 This metadata can be useful, either for display, or for various calculations, or in modifying the behaviour of later image processing operations.
 You can utilize percent escapes in a number of options, for example in -format or in montage -label, to print various properties and other settings associated with an image.

 |Profile Data||Such as EXIF: data, containing focal lengths, exposures, dates, and in some cases GPS locations.|